Universal sectors in superconformal defects

 As anticipated, the functions $f_{\bP^4}(z)$, $f_{\bD^4}(z)$, and $f_{\bD^2\bO^2}(z)$ are all related by supersymmetry.
 Particularity for chiral theories, both $f_{\bD^4}(z)$ and $f_{\bD^2\bO^2}(z)$ are specific combinations of polynomials and derivatives acting on $f_{\bP^4}(z)$.
 For example, one has generically

-for some theory dependent set of polynomials $\{p_n(z)\}$, see for example \eqref{eq: four-point of the displacement in 1/2 BPS N=2 as derivatives}.
-When \eqref{eq: generic four-point of the superdisplacement} has nilpotent invariants, one has also additional contributions coming from the higher-number of independent functions.
-These type of relations are exact and therefore hold at any order in perturbation theory.
-In particular, they remain valid when expanding around the generalized free field limit at strong coupling.
+for some theory-dependent set of polynomials $\{p_n(z)\}$; see for example \eqref{eq: four-point of the displacement in 1/2 BPS N=2 as derivatives}.
+When \eqref{eq: generic four-point of the superdisplacement} has nilpotent invariants, one has also additional contributions coming from the higher number of independent functions.
+These types of relations are exact and therefore hold at any order in perturbation theory.
+In particular, they remain valid when expanding around the generalized free-field limit at strong coupling.
 In this regime, the leading behavior of the correlators is determined by the GFF, while higher-order corrections account for deviations.

 Consequently, the functions appearing in the correlators can be systematically expanded as

 where, as we will see, $f_{\bP^4}^{(0)}(z)$ is the GFF contribution, $f_{\bP^4}^{(1)}(z)$ is the next-to-leading order one and $\epsilon_\cT$ is a theory-dependent perturbation parameter.
 Similarly, one can consider the expansions for \eqref{eq:4D corr} and \eqref{eq:2D2O corr} given by